LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas.md

     1. A defined location in the integration's runtime memory referenced by a variable
     2. A specified directory on a remote file system accessible by a File or FTP adapter connection
     3. A specified directory in the integration's virtual file system (VFS)
+41. **You can pause an integration schedule from the Monitoring console even if a run is already in progress.**
+    1. True
+    2. False
+42. **What is the primary purpose of using business identifiers in Oracle Integration Cloud (OIC) integrations?**
+    1. To provide a unique reference for tracking and monitoring integrations
+    2. To enhance the security of integrations by encrypting data
+    3. To improve the performance of integrations by reducing processing time
+    4. To automate the deployment of integrations across multiple environments
+43. Which statement is NOT true about the OIC REST API?
+    1. All REST API calls must be executed over secure sockets layer (SSL).
+    2. For Connection resources, you can update both the connection URL as well as security credentials.
+    3. You can deactivate an integration to stop it from processing any new messages to include pending requests.
+    4. All REST API calls require valid credentials of an OIC user with the ServiceAdministrator role.
+44. **Which statement is NOT true about defining an advanced schedule for a Scheduled Orchestration?**
+    1. You can choose both a basic and advanced schedule if needed.
+    2. You must use iCal syntax to create the expression statement.
+    3. You cannot define a frequency repetition of less than one minute.
+    4. You can define multiple schedule frequencies within one expression.
+45. **Which statement is true about Scheduled Orchestration style integrations?**
+    1. The design canvas is identical as when creating an App Driven style orchestration to include options for configuring a Trigger connection.
+    2. You can resubmit failed runs only for scheduled orchestrations by using the REST API.
+    3. You must define a basic or advanced schedule before activation.
+    4. You can initiate an integration run by creating an ad hoc request or in sequence with a scheduled run.
+46. **Which scenario is a valid use case for utilizing schedule parameters in a Scheduled Orchestration style integration in Oracle Integration Cloud (OIC)?**
+    1. To monitor the file transfer progress between two integration instances
+    2. To define which file was last processed in a batch when limiting the number of files in each scheduled run
+    3. To trigger an integration for processing a file when it is uploaded to an FTP server
+    4. To enable real-time file transfer between two different cloud applications
+47. **Which can be leveraged to create a native schema (NXSD) file for complex files containing records whose fields have multiple delimiter types?**
+    1. Stage File Action
+    2. Native Format Builder
+    3. Data Mapper
+    4. File Adapter Expression Builder
+48. **The configuration and usage of a trigger or invoke connection based on a File adapter requires the deployment of an OIC Connectivity Agent.**
+    1. True
+    2. False
+49. **Which is NOT a configuration option when defining the Download File operation of an invoke connection based on an FTP adapter?**
+    1. Specifying a schema for structured files less than 10 MB
+    2. Specifying the VFS directory to use for the downloaded file
+    3. Performing unzip on a compressed file
+    4. Performing PGP decryption on an encrypted file
+50. **Which OIC adapter enables you to decrypt a file being read or downloaded using PGP cryptography?**
+    1. File
+    2. FTP
+    3. Both File and FTP
+    4. Neither File nor FTP
+51. **Which End action CANNOT be used to return errors back to a client of a synchronous integration flow?**
+    1. Re-Throw Fault
+    2. Return
+    3. Callback
+    4. Fault Return
+52. **The Global fault handler has a default implementation that rethrows the fault to the OIC error hospital.**
+    1. True
+    2. False
+53. **What is the Parking Lot design pattern in the context of handling errors in OIC integrations?**
+    1. A pattern used for retrying failed messages
+    2. A pattern used for temporarily storing failed messages for later processing
+    3. A pattern used for propagating errors back to the calling application
+    4. A pattern used for routing messages based on message content
+54. **Which statement is NOT true about the Scope action in an OIC integration?**
+    1. A scope action can be added in the integration's Global fault handler.
+    2. Up to three nested scopes can be added to a basic scope action.
+    3. Scope actions provide for adding scope-level fault handling logic.
+    4. A scope action can be repositioned to another location in the integration if it is collapsed.
+55. **Which is NOT true about leveraging the Throw New Fault action in an integration flow?**
+    1. You can place the Throw New Fault action directly on the main flow path.
+    2. You can place the Throw New Fault action inside the Global Fault handler.
+    3. If the conditional expression for the skip condition is empty, the fault will never be thrown.
+    4. You are required to define a fault code when configuring the Throw New Fault action.

 ## Respuestas curso OIC